Timeline of carbon capture and storage: 1996

-Sleipner — a carbon dioxide capture-and-storage project
+Sleipner — a carbon dioxide storage project

 The Sleipner gas field is in the North Sea, about 250 km west of Stavanger, Norway.
 It is operated by Norway's largest oil company Statoil.
 The Sleipner field produces natural gas and light oil from the Heimdal sandstones, which are about 2,500 m below sea level.
 The natural gas produced at Sleipner contains unusually high levels (about 9%) of carbon dioxide, but the customers require less than 2.5%.
+This means that the CO2 that is stored at Sleipner is a by-product of gas purification, rather than CO2 captured from a point source.
+As such, the Sleipner project is more precisely described as a carbon storage project.

 To encourage companies to cut their carbon emissions, the Norwegian government imposes a carbon tax equivalent to about $50 per ton of CO2 released into the atmosphere.
 To avoid paying the tax, and as a test of alternative technology, all of the CO2 extracted since 1996, when gas production started at Sleipner, has been pumped back deep underground.

 The Sleipner project is the first commercial example of CO2 storage in a deep saline aquifer, so there is a lot of interest from around the world in its success.
 In particular, scientists want to know how the CO2 moves inside the aquifer and if there is a risk that it could escape back to the surface.